redis/docs/content/integrate/redis-data-integration/ingest/installation/_index.md

 ```
 {{< /note >}}

-Once the installation is finished, RDI is ready for use.
+After the installation is finished, RDI is ready for use.

 ## "Silent" installation